 \subsection{Benchmarking on EA24 test set}

-To further assess the performance of the SS-FNO ADC(3) method, we have calculated the electron affinity value of the molecule included in the EA24 test set of Scherrill and co-workers~\cite{richardAccurateIonizationPotentials2016}.
-It consists of a group of 24 organic acceptor molecules, which contain bound electron-attached states of valence type, and experimental values are available for most of them.
-The electron affinity values of the molecules in EA24 test set have been extensively studied and benchmarked for EA due to its practical implications in organic photovoltaics.~\cite{richardAccurateIonizationPotentials2016,gallandiAccurateIonizationPotentials2016,knightAccurateIonizationPotentials2016,dolgounitchevaCorrectionAccurateIonization2017,duttaDomainbasedLocalPair2019,shaalanalagAccuratePredictionVertical2022,behjouElectronAffinitiesEquationofMotion2025,opokuInitioElectronPropagators2024,opokuNewGenerationElectronPropagatorMethods2024,mesterVerticalIonizationPotentials2023,galynskaExploringElectronAffinities2024} The molecules involved in the EA24 test set are shown in FIG. \ref{fig:EA24}, and the corresponding geometries of the molecules are taken from Ref.~\onlinecite{knightAccurateIonizationPotentials2016}.
-A few of the molecules have more than one bound state.
+To further assess the performance of the SS-FNO-ADC(3) method, we calculated the electron affinities of the molecules included in the EA24 test set of Sherrill and co-workers.~\cite{richardAccurateIonizationPotentials2016} This set consists of 24 organic acceptor molecules that possess bound valence-type electron-attached states, for which experimental values are available for most systems.
+The electron affinity values of the molecules in EA24 test set have been extensively studied and benchmarked for EA due to its practical implications in organic photovoltaics.~\cite{richardAccurateIonizationPotentials2016,gallandiAccurateIonizationPotentials2016,knightAccurateIonizationPotentials2016,dolgounitchevaCorrectionAccurateIonization2017,duttaDomainbasedLocalPair2019,shaalanalagAccuratePredictionVertical2022,behjouElectronAffinitiesEquationofMotion2025,opokuInitioElectronPropagators2024,opokuNewGenerationElectronPropagatorMethods2024,mesterVerticalIonizationPotentials2023,galynskaExploringElectronAffinities2024} The molecules included in the EA24 test set are shown in Fig. \ref{fig:EA24}, and their geometries were taken from Ref.~\onlinecite{knightAccurateIonizationPotentials2016}.
+Some molecules possess more than one bound electron-attached state.
 However, we have considered only the lowest energy electron-attached state for the sake of simplicity.